-This course is designed as an introductory computer class where students will learn the basics in word processing, photo and video editing, web page development and computer programming.
+This course is designed as an introductory computer class where students will learn the basics in word processing, photo and video editing, 3D modelling and computer programming.
 No experience is necessary, and this course will give students a solid foundation of technical skills to use throughout their education.